loomisntreal/Aura-.NET-Obfuscator/README.md

 A secure based .NET Obfuscator developed in C# made by loom (loomisntreal).

-## FAQ

-* Q: Is there a binary available?
-A: No, you have to build it yourself.

 ## Current Features

 * String Encryption (encodes strings in the program)